bencam/linux-server-configuration/README.md

 # Linux Server Configuration
-Instructions on how to set up a Ubuntu Linux server to host a simple web application built with Flask.
+This is a set of instructions on how to set up a Ubuntu Linux server to host a simple web application built with Flask.

 The instructions are written specifically for hosting an app called [Nuevo M&eacute;xico](https://github.com/bencam/nuevo-mexico) on an Amazon Lightsail instance but can easily be adapted to work for an alternative application and/or server provider.